Nagoo/etereo-dna/_docs/brownie-protocol.md

 ---
-title: Bun protocol
+title: Brownie protocol
 prev_section: communication.html
 next_section: dashboard.html
 ---

-The Bun Protocol
+The Brownie Protocol
 ================

-The Bun protocol ("Bullprotokollet" in Spanish) is a lightweight, decentralized request routing protocol.
+The Brownie protocol is a lightweight, decentralized request routing protocol.
 It is designed to be the simplest possible way to handle requests that are shared by a distributed group of people.
 We use it mostly to handle incoming client requests.

 > We introduced this to etéreo a few years ago because we had just created a lightweight recruitment process, and later when we were creating a lightweight sales process we noticed many similarities.
-So we did an [extract to interface](http://sourcemaking.com/refactoring/extract-interface) refactoring and created this "Bun Protocol" :o)
+So we did an [extract to interface](http://sourcemaking.com/refactoring/extract-interface) refactoring and created this "Brownie Protocol" :o)

 The metaphor